11 min read

 The Industry Is Already Changing

-The ghostwriting market reached $4.3 billion in 2025 and is projected to hit $6.7 billion by 2030, according to Cognitive Market Research.
+The ghostwriting services market was valued at roughly $4.2 billion in 2025 and is projected to approach $7.6 billion by 2033, according to market research estimates.
 But within that growth, the composition of the work is changing.
-A Gotham Ghostwriters 2025 survey found that 61% of professional ghostwriters now use AI tools to support their work—a figure that would have seemed implausible three years ago.
+A Gotham Ghostwriters 2025 survey found that 68% of ghostwriters now use AI tools at least some of the timeโ€”a figure that would have seemed implausible three years ago.

 This isn't ghostwriters being replaced.
 It's ghostwriters becoming more capable.
 The best practitioners are using AI to handle the structural and logistical elements of content production, freeing human attention for the work that actually requires it: perspective extraction, editorial judgment, voice calibration, and the interpersonal dynamic that surfaces what an executive actually thinks.